bahmutov/cypress-data-session/README.md

 - `Cypress.setDataSession(name, value)`
 - `Cypress.formDataSessionKey(name)`

+### dataSessions

+Without any arguments, this static method lists all current data sessions.

 ## Debugging

 This plugin uses [debug](https://github.com/visionmedia/debug#readme) module to output verbose messages.
 Start Cypress with the environment variable `DEBUG=cypress-data-session` to see them.
 How to set an environment variable depends on the operating system.
 From a Linux terminal we can use